 The loans incur a fixed rate of interest of 9.0% and are repayable by 2034.
-The Company made repayments of €20m (inclusive of €1.1m withholding tax) in relation to interest payments on these loans during the financial year under review (2019: €nil).
+The Company made no repayments in relation to interest payments on these loans during the financial year in review (2021: €52.5m inclusive of €1.3m withholding tax).